Norbyte/ositools/LuaAPIDocs.md

  - `attacker` is the stats object of the attacker character (`StatCharacter` type in IDE helpers)

 The function should return an integer value between 0 and 100 representing the hit chance percentage or return `nil` if the engine formula should be used.

+Be aware that the Hit Chance Calculation considers a lot of variables, including checking if the target is incapacitated.
+To better approximate vanilla behavior, it is recommended to replicate the majority of the features present on the vanilla's code, changing only what you want to change.

 For a reference implementation that replicates the ingame hit chance logic check out the [Game.Math](https://github.com/Norbyte/ositools/blob/master/OsiInterface/Game.Math.lua) library.